vineshgvk/PII-Data/README.md

 We use ML flow to manage our models across different stages—Archiving, Staging, and Production—because it enables us to leverage the models stored in the artifact registry and deploy them dynamically on a predefined port.
 This setup enhances our ability to reuse and serve models efficiently and flexibly.

 # Logging and Monitoring
 We implemented the ELK (Elasticsearch, Logstash, Kibana) stack for logging and monitoring purposes.
-This solution provided centralized log management, real-time monitoring capabilities, and scalability, allowing for efficient analysis of system logs and performance metrics
+This solution provided centralized log management, real-time monitoring capabilities, and scalability, allowing for efficient analysis of system logs and performance metrics.

 # Model Analysis

 We utlized Tensorboard to create Visualizations of the results obtained for Model Analysis such as model metrics and parameters.

 ![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/tb2.png)
+Pictured: F1 Score and Precision

 ![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/gg.png)
+Pictured: Recall

 ![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/training%20loss.png)
+Pictured: train_loss

 ![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/Confusion_Matrix.png)
-Picture above: Confusion matrix for labels
+Pictured: Confusion matrix for labels

 # Deployment Pipeline